Acul4321/obsidian-vault/src/content/Main/Membership_Table.md

 # Membership Table
 we use a table denoting both sides of the [[Set_Equivalence|set equivalence]] to prove equivalence.
 ![[membershipTableSet.png|600]]
-Therefore, both sides of the equation has the same membership, hence they are equivalent.
+Therefore, both sides of the equation has the same membership, hence they are equivalent..